 Plumbing and Toilets

-Water damage can be incredibly expensive to repair, so every homeowner should be proactive and take steps to check for leaks in their home as well as preventative steps to protect their plumbing system.
+According to 5-Star Plumbing, water damage can be incredibly expensive to repair, so every homeowner should be proactive and take steps to check for leaks in their home as well as preventative steps to protect their plumbing system.

 Clear your sinks and drains of cooking fat and hair using appropriate chemicals, and check pipes for signs of leakage such as rust or limescale build-up and damp patches.
 Leaking toilets can cost a lot of money in utility bills.
 Check if your toilet is leaking internally by adding some food coloring to the tank.
 Leave it for an hour or so, without flushing, and check the toilet bowl for signs of the food coloring.
 If there is some coloring in the bowl, then you have a small leak that could be costing you money.